The Academies of Lancaster High School

-- College-prep sequential curriculum with a career theme and core subject integration
+- A college-prep sequential curriculum with a career theme

-- Advisory boards to establish partnerships with employers, higher education institutions, and the community
+- A community-based advisory board that forges partnerships with employers, higher education, and the community

 NAF is a national network of over 120,000 students and solves some of the biggest challenges facing education by bringing education, business, and community leaders together to elevate student success.
 The LHSAOF has earned NAF’s highest level of recognition each year since 2011 as a distinguished academy.

 AOHT concentrates on equipping students for the hospitality industry.
 Agreements with Trocaire College and the Russell Salvatore School of Hospitality afford students the experience of working with nearby industry professionals.

 The mission of the Lancaster Academy of the Visual and Performing Arts is to provide our students with a solid foundation in the arts through a sequence of academic courses, career exploration opportunities and inspiring interactions with fellow students, faculty and professional artists.

 The Health Care Academy is for students interested in exploring health-related careers.
 Students visit health care facilities, host various health professionals, and discuss current trends.It is the perfect opportunity to get a head start in the competitive and rewarding health care field.